digitalents-academy/kirjasto-backend/README.md

     Necessary data needed to add a book
     Field | Description
     ------|------------
-    Name | Name of the book.
+    name | Name of the book.
-    Writer | Name of the author.
+    writer | Name of the author.
-    Year | Publication date.
+    year | Publication date.
-    ISBN | International Standard Book Number.
+    isbn | International Standard Book Number.
-    About | What the book is about.
-    Tags | Descriptive keywords you can add to help users find similar books.
-    Description | Description of the book.
+    about | What the book is about. tags | Descriptive keywords you can add to help users find similar books. description | Description of the book.
   - **/comments/add**
     ```python
     Posts new comment to the comments collection inside the database (User needs to be logged in)